 You should enforce strong password policies and educate employees on the importance of using complex, unique passwords for their accounts.
 Consider implementing password managers to securely store and manage passwords.

 Remain vigilant against phishing and social engineering attacks, which remain prevalent methods for unauthorized access.
-Educate employees on how to recognize and avoid suspicious emails, links, or attachments and encourage them to report any suspicious activity immediately.
+Educate employees on how to recognize and avoid suspicious emails, links, or attachments, how to detect viruses on Mac or PC, and encourage them to report any suspicious activity immediately

 In conclusion, in today's interconnected world where data serves as the lifeblood of business operations, safeguarding business data has assumed unprecedented significance.